Niger Airlines

 Niger Airlines is the Nigerien flag carrier headquartered in Niamey and based at Diori Hamani International Airport.

 History

 The airline was founded in 2012 and started services in 2014 to replace defunct Air Niger.
 It commenced services with domestic operations connecting mining settlements as well as pilgrimage flights.
-In November 2022, Niger Airlines has been grounded by the Nigerien authorities citing safety concerns.
+In November 2022, Niger Airlines has been temporarily grounded by the Nigerien authorities citing safety concerns.
+Since December 2023 the airline uses an ATR-72 aircraft (5T-CSD) for their flights.

 Destinations

 Niger Airlines currently serves the following domestic destinations:

 Fleet

 Current fleet

-As of November 2022, the Niger Airlines fleet consists of the following aircraft:
+As of November 2022, the Niger Airlines fleet consisted of the following aircraft:

 Retired fleet

 Niger Airlines formerly also operated the following aircraft types: